-The Commission has four other standing committees -- Community Relations, Hispanic Relations, Student Relations, and Interfaith.
-The Community Relations Committee duties are to develop programs to enhance cultural exchange, such as Beyond Soul and Salsa; Hispanic Relations partners with Hispanic organizations to develop outreach for and to educate the Hispanic community, such as Fiesta; Student Relations develops programs to engage the youth in leadership and civil rights education and training, such as the annual awards banquet; the Interfaith Committee networks with civic organizations and churches across religious denomination lines to develop unifying programs, community education, and special projects, such as the Martin Luther King Jr. Noonday Observance.
+The Commission has three other standing committees -- Community Relations, Hispanic Relations, and Student Relations.
+The Community Relations Committee duties are to develop programs to enhance cultural exchange, such as Beyond Soul and Salsa, as well as interfaith networking and events; Multicultural Relations partners with Hispanic organizations to develop outreach for and to educate the Hispanic community, such as Fiesta; and Student Relations develops programs to engage the youth in leadership and civil rights education and training, such as the annual awards banquet.